zimlouk/fallenLondonEasier/README.md

 It adds a toolbar to the right side of the page.
 You can click the ➕ next to items in your inventory to start tracking their quantity — or just use them directly.
-Right now, it tracks changes made during story events.
-(Other cases… haven't thought of them yet.)
+Right now, it tracks changes made during story or shop.

 Sometimes the ➕ buttons might not load properly — try switching to the "Story" tab and then back to "Possessions."